Sweet Music

 Within the gaze of my inner sight, the clouds above us are shining.

-And my body glows brightly, especially my hands.
+My body glows brightly, especially my hands.

-I give myself completely to the movement.
+I give myself completely to the movement, and find the rhythm.

 Forgetting about who I am, and where I am.